uchicago-dsi/Perpetual/README.md

 This program can be used to create a centralized reuse system for any city.
 The minimal input required for this simulation is a table of locations with coordinates and expected volume of foodware use.

 This program requires a [Mapbox Access Token](https://docs.mapbox.com/help/getting-started/access-tokens/) to use Maobix API for creting the distance matrix and visualizing routes.
 After cloning the repository, place the API key in the `config.ini` file inside the placeholder.
-The config file also requires total number of vehicles for the routing simulation, the vehicle capacities, the time limit (in seconds) for the routing solver and the central coordinates for the map.
+The config file also requires total number of vehicles for the routing simulation, the vehicle capacities, the time limit (in seconds) for the routing solver, the central coordinates for the map and file paths.

 The entire project has been divided into 3 stages.
 The `run_scripts.sh` file has to be run to specify which stage to execute.
 The 3 stages of the project include: